-Dr. Newton-Cheh is a cardiologist seeing advanced heart failure patients and a cardiovascular geneticist conducting research on the root causes of sudden cardiac death and hypertension.
+Dr. Newton-Cheh is a cardiologist seeing advanced heart failure patients and a cardiovascular geneticist conducting research on the root causes of heart failure, arrhythmias and hypertension.

 - Centers & Specialties

 - Clinical Interests